 In addition to revamping the women Robinsons, the new Lost in Space completely reworked the show’s central antagonist, Dr. Zachary Smith.
 In the original, Dr. Smith is an incompetent grouch, more court jester than villain.
 Now, Dr. Smith is a scheming, brilliant psychologist (or so she claims) – and she’s played by Parker Posey.
 Trapped in the same alien planet, Maureen and Dr. Smith must outwit each other.

 Lost in Space has been updated in a number of ways for its Netflix bow.
-The robot in the original show, who resembled an aluminium can, is now a space-age Demagorgon.
+The robot in the original show, who resembled an aluminum can, is now a space-age Demagorgon.
 The special effects are impressive (read: expensive).
 But the most crucial upgrade is the show’s women, who, this time around, aren’t confined to gender roles — and we doubt they ever were.
 After all, Lost in Space is set in the future.
 One can hope, by then, we'd have figured out how to let women be whatever they want to be, space explorers and all.